joseangel1994/angular18-testing-jest/README.md

 # AngularTesting

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.
+It contains some examples about how to use Jest as the replacement for Karma and Jasmine when doing unit testing in Angular.

 ## Development server